1 Week's Food Storage Supply

 Water

-We need 4-gallons of water per day per person.
+We need 4 gallons of water per day per person.
 We need to hydrate our food, cook our food, have water for personal hygiene maintenance, and wash our laundry, or at least our underwear.
-So, for one person per week, we need 28 gallons (4 gallons a day for 7 days).
+So, one person per week needs 28 gallons (4 gallons a day for seven days).
 Now, that may seem like a lot, but it’s not.
-I can almost hear, “But I have three kids, plus my partner, so that means I need to store 140 gallons of water.
+I can almost hear, “But I have three kids and my partner, so I need to store 140 gallons of water.
 (28 gallons times 5 people=140 gallons).

-This doesn’t mean you will be hauling that much water somewhere, you store it on your property somewhere.
-I had the majority of my bulk storage in the garage, some outside with UV covers to protect the water, some in WaterBrick containers under a queen size bed, etc. Be sure and place some 2 by 4’s of wood at least 2-inches off the ground or concrete to keep chemicals from leaching into your water containers.
+This doesn’t mean you will be hauling that much water somewhere; you store it on your property somewhere.
+I had the majority of my bulk storage in the garage, some outside with UV covers to protect the water, some in WaterBrick containers under a queen-size bed, etc. Be sure to place two by 4’s of wood at least two inches off the ground or concrete to keep chemicals from leaching into your water containers.

-Please take the figure of 28 gallons per person and calculate how you can store what YOU need for your family.
+Please take the figure of 28 gallons per person and calculate how to store what YOU need for your family.
 There are lots of options when it comes to water storage containers.

 How to store 28 gallons:

-Be sure and use a Lead-Free Hose to fill any water containers.
-I also use Water Preserver so I only have to rotate the water every 5 years.
+Be sure to use a Lead-Free Hose to fill any water containers.
+I also use Water Preserver, so I only have to rotate the water every five years.
 If you use unscented bleach, you will need to rotate the water every six months.
-Please store water in several different ways.
-One container at a time.
-Buy right the first time.
+Please store water in several different ways—one container at a time—and buy right the first time.

 WaterBrick 3.5 Gallon BPA Free Portable and Stackable – 10 Pack (these would equal approx. 35 gallons)

 The awesome thing about the WaterBricks is the fact that they hold 3.5 gallons each.
 When filled with water, they weigh about 27 pounds.
 They have a handle and you can purchase a spigot for them as well.
-WaterBrick Spigot They stack on top of each other, or you can stand them up.
-I put several under my queen size bed.
+They stack on top of each other, or you can stand them up.
+I put several under my queen size bed in Southern Utah.

-55-Gallon Water Barrels I have had four of these stored outside with a UV Barrel Cover to protect them from the heat in the summer.
-These need a Bung and a Water Pump so you can get the water out when needed.
+55-Gallon Water Barrels I have had four of these stored outside with a UV Barrel Cover (unavailable at this time)to protect them from the heat in the summer.
+These need a Bung and a Water Pump to get the water out when needed.

-BlueCans I’m sure you know by now, I store cases and cases of this water.
-There is no need to rotate and the boxes stack easily under a bed or behind the couch or a dresser.
+BlueCans I’m sure you know that I store cases of this water by now.
+There is no need to rotate, and the boxes stack easily under a bed or behind the couch or a dresser.
 The cheapest place to find these is at Brownell’s.
-If they’re out of stock, put your name on a waiting list, they’re worth the wait.
+If they’re out of stock, put your name on a waiting list; they’re worth the wait.
 I buy the 24 cans (12 ounces each) in a box.
 So, if these equal 2.25 gallons per box, you will need just over ten cases per person per week.
 (Approx. 13 cases per person) I would use this water for drinking or cooking only.

 I quote BlueCans website: